alexhallam/tv/README.md

 `tv` is a good complement to command line data manipulation tools.
 I have listed some tools that I like to use with tv.

+[qsv](https://github.com/jqnatividad/qsv) - Fork of `xsv`.
+Has more commands/subcommands and allows users to evaluate lua/python on data.
+[Rust | CLI]

 [xsv](https://github.com/BurntSushi/xsv) - Command line csv data manipulation.
 [Rust | CLI]

 [SQLite](https://www.sqlite.org/index.html) - Database engine with CLU, shell, and library interfaces .
 [C | CLI/shell/lib]